Research topic: Reactive transport in porous media

 This topic started in the Sage team (participant J. Erhel) with the Hydrogrid project (2002-2005), in collaboration with J. Carrayrou, from IMFS at Strasbourg and M. Kern, from the team Estime at INRIA-Rocquencourt.

-The research continued in the Sage team (participant J. Erhel), with the Ph-D of C. de Dieuleveult, started in 2005 and finished in 2008.
+The research continued in the Sage team (participant J. Erhel), with the Ph-D of C. de Dieuleveult, 2005-2008, and still in collaboration with J. Carrayrou, M. Kern and with CEA, in 2004-2012.

 Grants